 (2) The employer must be current on the payment schedule of any part-pay agreement into which it has entered for payment of premiums or assessment obligations.

 (3) The employer shall not have cumulative lapses in workers' compensation coverage in excess of forty days within the prior twelve months .

 (D) General program requirements.

 (1) In signing the application form, the chief executive officer or designated management representative of the employer is certifying to the bureau that the employer will comply with all program requirements.

-(2) An employer may have a maximum of three medical only claims at any time in addition to the one significant claim.
-As a medical only claim exits the employer's experience period, the employer may include a new medical only claim.
+(2) An employer may have a maximum of three medical-only claims at any time in addition to the one significant claim.

-(3) The total number of medical only claims may not exceed three, and the total combined costs of these claims must be below the employer's TLL.
+(b) The total combined costs of these claims must be below the employer's TLL.

-(4) An employer may participate in the OCP on no more than one significant claim every four years from the date of the employer's initial participation in the program.
-If the combined claim costs for the three medical only claims increase over the TLL, the employer will no longer be eligible to participate in the OCP.
+(3) An employer may participate in the OCP on no more than one significant claim every four years from the date of the employer's initial participation in the program.

 (E) Program benefits.

 (1) For employers participating in the OCP prior to July 1, 2012, the bureau will credit an employer that meets all the criteria with a forty per cent discount from the employer's base rate in each year of the program eligibility period.